11. Your portal fulfils only some of your audience's needs

 Marketers in North America and the U.K. report using only 58% of their MarTech stack’s full capabilities, according to Gartner’s 2019 Marketing Technology Survey.

-Here are 5 actionable recommendations to strengthen your MarTech stack.
+Here are 5 actionable recommendations to strengthen your digital presence marketing with a MarTech stack.

 - Take stock of your existing MarTech stack.
 See how they can handle recommendations made in these article series